 You can now switch the chart type you are viewing by clicking the chart type name and selecting a different chart type all without navigating away from your chart.
 In addition, you have the option to preserve all the events and/or segments you have already added to your current chart.
 This allows you to quickly switch between different types of analyses without having to rebuild from scratch each time!

 In-Line Behavioral Cohorts

-You can now create simple Behavioral Cohorts in-line directly within the right module of the chart control panel.
+(Enterprise Only) You can now create simple Behavioral Cohorts in-line directly within the right module of the chart control panel.
 This will allow you to create a cohort in the context of a chart without having to navigate away into the Behavioral Cohorts tab.
 You can do this by selecting the “+perform” button.
 Similar to chart transitions, this helps streamline your workflow and minimizes the need to navigate away from your current view while analyzing your data.

 Percentiles in Formulas

 We have introduced a new function of PERCENTILE in our Custom Formulas feature.
 This will return the inputted percentile of the event selected and will only work if you are grouping by a numerical property on the event.
 For example, if you wanted to display the 50th percentile for the ‘Duration’ of all ‘Play Song or Video’ events, you would do PERCENTILE(A, 0.50).
 For more information on our Custom Formulas feature, see here.

 (Enterprise Only) Previously, charts could only be added to a dashboard by the dashboard owner.
 Now, other users in your organization can propose chart additions to dashboards they do not own.
 The dashboard owner will receive a notification in the Notification Center and can accept or reject the suggestion.